ilkilab/agorakube/docs/instructions.md

 # High-level Architecture

-Below a diagram of the high-level architecture deployed by AGORAKUBE :
+Below is a diagram of the high-level architecture deployed by AGORAKUBE :
 ![Architecture](../images/AGORAKUBE_diagram.png)

 **Notes :** This distibution is aimed to be customizable so you can choose :